Alberico Gentili: Career

+Personal life

-He married Hester de Peigne, a French Huguenot, in 1589.
-His eldest son was Robert Gentilis, who graduated from Oxford University at the age of 12 and was made a Fellow of All Souls College, Oxford at the age of 17 through the influence of his father.
+In 1589, Gentili married Hester de Peigne, a French Huguenot.
+Their eldest son was Robert Gentilis, born 1590, who graduated from Oxford at the age of twelve and was made a Fellow of All Souls College, Oxford, at the age of seventeen through the influence of his father.
+Gentili died in London and was buried in the Church of St Helen Bishopsgate in the City of London.